vendelev/yii2-json-api/README.md

 Usage
 ==============================
-This implementation is not complete yet.
-Yii2 JSON Api extension is still under hard development process.
-[Content Negotiation](http://jsonapi.org/format/#content-negotiation) and [Document Structure](http://jsonapi.org/format/#document-structure) are only covered at the moment.<br/>
 Once the extension is installed, simply use it in your code by  :
 Data Serializing and Content Negotiation:
 -------------------------------------------